|[Weather] [Basic Obedience]

 BOM Adelaide weather forecast

-Tuesday evening classes will be cancelled if the temperature at 5pm
+Tuesday evening obedience classes will be cancelled if the temperature at 5pm.

-NEW EARLIER TIME Wednesday evening AGILITY training will be cancelled if the temperature
+On any Thursday evening Agility training will be cancelled if the temperature

 at 4pm is 32C or over.